snstac/pytak/README.rst

     async def main():
         """
         The main definition of your program, sets config params and adds your serializer to the asyncio task list.
         """
         config = ConfigParser()
-        config["mycottool"] = {
+        config["mycottool"] = {"COT_URL": "tcp://takserver.example.com:8087"}
-            "COT_URL": "tcp://takserver.example.com:8087"
-        }
         config = config["mycottool"]

         # Initializes worker queues and tasks.